AQ Sunnybank Hills

 - Utilise a positive approach to behaviour support which focuses on understanding the reasons for undesirable behaviour.

-For more information about accessing a place for your child, fees, NDIS funding etc please complete the expression of interest form.
+For more information about accessing a place for your child, fees, NDIS funding etc please complete the service request form.

 NB: A waitlist may apply to some groups.

-A group program for children on the autism spectrum and their parents that help prepare for a successful transition to mainstream Prep.
+PREParation Station is a group for children on the autism spectrum and their parents aimed at preparing for a successful transition to mainstream Prep.
 Children will have the opportunity to participate in a group education setting, and build their pre-academic skills including handwriting, cutting and fine motor skills.
 Parents will also gain greater knowledge and understanding of their child’s individual needs and be better equipped to support their child’s transition to Prep.

-These programs for primary and secondary students living in South East Queensland are delivered by members of our multidisciplinary team including teachers & teacher aides, speech pathologists and occupational therapists.
+These groups for primary and secondary school ages living in South East Queensland are delivered by members of our multidisciplinary team including teachers & teacher aides, speech pathologists and occupational therapists.

-To register your interest in these programs please complete the service request form below.
+To register your interest in these groups please complete the service request form below.

 Be-Me School Holiday Program